Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational results

-For our main test problem (see Section \ref{sect_main_test}), the optimal policy is not known, but we consider various benchmark policies (see Section \ref{computational_benchmarks}) and pick the best one to assess the performance of our proposed policy.
+For our main test problem and its two variants (see Section \ref{sect_main_test}), the optimal policy is not known, but we consider various benchmark policies (see Section \ref{computational_benchmarks}) and pick the best one to assess the performance of our proposed policy.
 Table \ref{results_main_test} presents the average total costs derived from a simulation study\footnote{We use the same random seed for each simulation study with 10,000 replications.
-All the performance figures reported are subject to simulation and discretization errors.}, alongside the percentage optimality gap between the best benchmark policy and our proposed policy.
+All the performance figures reported are subject to simulation and discretization errors.}, alongside the percentage performance gap between the best benchmark policy and our proposed policy.

-Figures \ref{17dim_main_queue} - \ref{17dim_main_abandonments} display how the queue lengths and the percentage of arrivals that abandon, respectively, vary across different classes for the two policies.
-The numerical results and the figures show that our proposed policy is similar to the benchmark policy for the main test problem.